 Spencer chose to change his direction.
 To change his mindset.

 By his second year in college, Spencer had changed his major and chosen a communications path.
 He was able to take music classes, drama classes, broadcasting classes.
 All the things he loved and was missing by taking computer science.

 He was back on the stage acting.
 He was back on the field cheering.
 He had made friends with similar interests.
 He had a job.
 He had a life.

 He wasn’t missing out anymore.

 But he still felt like he was missing something.
 Spencer felt like he had a calling.
 He just didn’t know what it was.

 Spencer was offered an opportunity to go to Africa to help build a school the following summer.
 He didn’t think he would be able to afford it, so he declined.

 But every night, when he was supposed to be sleeping, Spencer kept thinking about the trip.
 Every day that passed, the feeling just got stronger that he should go.
 Finally, he made up his mind.
 He would go.

 When he got to Kenya, he was the talk of the village.
 The kids wanted to meet him.
 They wanted to see how he got around.
 They enjoyed watching him walk on his hands.
 They really enjoyed watching him do wheelies in his wheelchair.

-Spencer West has done what many people with two legs wouldn’t even attempt.
+Since that moment in Africa, Spencer West has done what many people with two legs wouldn’t even attempt.
 He helped build a school in Africa.
 He climbed Mount Kilimanjaro — 80% of that climb was on his hands.
-He raised over half a million dollars for clean water in Kenya.
+He raised millions of dollars for clean water in Kenya.